 After attending Freshmen year at the University of Illinois Champaign-Urbana and not being accepted to its 30 student Graphic Design program she completed her Bachelors of Fine Art Degree from Columbia College in Chicago.
 She kept in touch with her Chicago women artists forming the first all female graffiti crews in Chicago, Females Can Too with Delilah “Zena” Salgado and collaborative projects with SYNERGY crew.
 She was selected as a Creative Intern to Y&R Chicago through the Chicago Advertising Federation, Partnership for Success Summer Internship Program.
 She continued her Graphic Design career working in various ad agencies throughout Chicagoland.

-After the birth of her son in 2008 and leaving her boyfriend of 10 years.
+After the birth of her son in 2008 and leaving her fiance of 10 years.
 Meela transformed out of necessity to find herself personally and change the focus of her life to a positive one.
-In 2009, to evolve her career with technology and learn about industry of marketing design, she enrolled in an online course to complete an Internet Marketing Masters of Science Degree from Full Sail University.
+In 2009, to evolve her career with technology and learn about the industry of marketing design, she enrolled in an online course to complete an Internet Marketing Masters of Science Degree from Full Sail University.

 Going through years of counseling therapy she strives to live a healthy, positive life, and provide the best environment for her son while making time for her own self-care.
 She parents her son with love, and lives her life by example of how to be a good person, thoughtful and grateful for all of their life’s comforts.
 She brings him to art shows and when he was younger he would cheer for her on the sidelines at one of her Sprint Chicago Tri-athlons or one of Chicago’s 3K or 5K fun races.
 He now participates with her in the fun races throughout Chicago, Bike-The-Drive, Carrera de Los Muertos and Wipe Out.